amfoss/master-syllabus/syllabus-android.md

 Once you know the basics of Android Application Development well, you can apply for the position of [**Android Associate Developer**](https://developers.google.com/training/certification/associate-android-developer/).

-And once you have mastered Android Application Development you can also apply for the position [**Android Developer Expert**](https://developers.google.com/experts/become-an-expert).
+And once you have mastered Android Application Development you can also apply for the position of [**Android Developer Expert**](https://developers.google.com/experts/become-an-expert).